atsign-foundation/atsign.dev/content/en/docs/Functional_Architecture/Dess.md

 ## 4. Setup an @sign

-Dess will show you the steps to setup an atsign.
+dess will show you the steps to setup an atsign.
 ```bash
 sudo dess-create
 > Usage sudo dess-create <@sign> <fqdn> <port> <email> <service>